1. Before you begin

 - Start Android Studio.

-- In the Welcome to Android Studio window, click Open an existing Android Studio project.
+- In the Welcome to Android Studio window, click Open.

-Note: If Android Studio is already open, instead, select the File > New > Import Project menu option.
+Note: If Android Studio is already open, instead, select the File > Open menu option.

-- In the Import Project dialog, navigate to where the unzipped project folder is located (likely in your Downloads folder).
+- In the file browser, navigate to where the unzipped project folder is located (likely in your Downloads folder).